 Not valued.
 Demonstrating value to resource holders can be challenging at times.

-Being fact driven is not
+Being fact driven is not enough.
+You sense some enablers & providers just aren't getting your project's

-enough.
-You sense some enablers & providers just aren't getting your project's value impact project & want to ensure it gets the attention it deserves from all stakeholders
+You are planning a high impact project & want to ensure it gets the attention it deserves from all stakeholders